Hygienic Laboratory Influenza Surveillance Testing2019-2020 Testing Guidance

 Test: Influenza A (this tests for subtypes of influenza A virus including Seasonal H1, 2009 pandemic H1N1 and Seasonal H3).

 Interpretation: This Real Time-PCR test detects Influenza A virus.
-It will detect ALL types of Influenza A, including seasonal influenza A H1, seasonal H3, 2009 pandemic A/H1N1 and classic swine viruses.
-When Influenza A is not detected, no further testing is necessary.
+It will detect ALL types of Influenza A. When Influenza A is not detected, no further testing is necessary.
 If Influenza A virus is detected, the virus will be subtyped to distinguish it as seasonal H3 or 2009 pandemic H1N1.

 Test: Influenza A subtype